bertomartin/git-recipes/assets/outline.md

     * Find out which branches a commit is in
     * Moving a single commit from one branch to another
     * Moving a range of commits from one branch to another
+    * Squashing entire feature branches
+* Merging and conflicts
     * Undo a merge
     * Undo a merge commit
     * Creating an explicit merge commit
     * Not creating needless merge commits
     * Re-using recorded merge conflict resolutions
-    * Setting up a branch to track a remote branch
     * using an external diff tool
 * Working with remote repositories and teams
+    * Setting up a branch to track a remote branch
     * Listing all remote repositories
     * Using multiple remotes
     * Pushing a local branch to a remote repository